MiquelMarinoEspinosa/GildedRose-Refactoring-Kata-php/README.md

     - Change conditionals private methods into early returns guard clauses
     - Move and refactor last conditions in the `updateItem` to the private methods
 - Change conditionals private methods into early returns guard clauses
-    - Change `decreaseSellIn` `sulfuras` conditional into early return using yoda condition
+    - Change `decreaseItemSellIn` `sulfuras` conditional into early return using yoda condition
+    - Change `increaseItemQuality` `maximum item quality` conditional into early return